futuring-architectures/futuring-architectures.github.io/index.md

 ## Getting Real

-💾 [Download] the FAST toolkits and set up your first high-energy, collaborative platform sessions.
+💾 [Download] the FAST tools and set up your first high-energy, collaborative platform sessions.
-Each toolkit comes with step-by-step instructions, end-to-end examples and comprehensive practitioner's manual.
+Each tool it comes with step-by-step instructions, end-to-end examples and comprehensive practitioner's manual.
 All batteries 🔋 included; just add elbow grease.

 You're most welcome to contribute to the framework.